Supportive Housing for the Elderly

 Renewals

 More than 180 days.
-Project Rental Assistance Contract payments may not exceed 3 years.
+Project Rental Assistance Contract payments may not exceed one year.
 However, contracts are renewable for up to a one-year term based on availability of funds.

 How are proposals selected?